-The technology involved with getting these systems up and running has become very user-friendly in the last few years.
-This lower barrier to entry has increased the popularity of using them to help manage chat on their business’s page.
+The technology involved with getting these systems up and running has become more user-friendly in the last few years.
+This lower barrier to entry has increased the popularity of using them to help manage customer support on their business’s page.

 They Have Knowledge and Learn

 When AI and ML are implemented in a chatbot, the program has access to all the information you have available and gets smarter with each query.
 This puts users in a position to get better answers from a bot right out of the gate.

 There can be a learning curve, as the automated system tries to understand the nuances of the language that is used, but that’s where machine learning comes in.